kcp-dev/kcp/docs/content/concepts/terminology.md

 - Define your API resources through `APIResourceSchemes` similar to how you would define CustomResourceDefinitions (CRDs)
 - Create `APIExport` in the same workspace/logical cluster with a list of `APIResourceSchemes` that you want to export
-- User can create `APIBinding` in their workspaces referring to your `APIExport`.
+- Users can create `APIBinding` in their workspaces referring to your `APIExport` if you grant the permission.
 This will result in API resources that are defined in the referenced `APIExport` to be installed in the user's workspace
-- User can now create API resources of those types in their workspace.
+- Users can now create API resources of those types in their workspace.
 You can build and run controllers that are going to reconcile those resources across different workspaces.

 ## Shard